About herpes simplex mouth infection

 You can also use topical pain preparations directly in your child’s mouth to relieve pain.
 These preparations include lignocaine gel 2% or lignocaine and chlorhexidine mouth wash (for older children who won’t swallow).

-If your child is used to a bottle, it might be easier to feed her with a cup and spoon until the infection goes away.
+If your child is used to a bottle, it might be easier to feed him using a cup and spoon until the infection improves.
+If your child is refusing food, try offering him very soft foods.

-If the infection is severe or your child’s immune system isn’t working properly for some reason, your doctor might consider treating your child with anti-viral medication like aciclovir.
+If the infection is severe or your child is at risk of a severe infection, your doctor might suggest an anti-viral medication like aciclovir.

 Prevention of herpes simplex mouth infection